wpdiscussionboard/wp-discussion-board/readme.txt

 == Changelog ==

+= 2.4.7, March 07, 2023 =
+* Added: [discussion_board_registration_only] Register only tab shortcode
+* Updated: Plugin Description page

 = 2.4.6, September 20, 2022 =
 * Added: Screenshots to details page
-* Update: List of Contributors & Developers
+* Updated: List of Contributors & Developers

 = 2.4.5, June 08, 2022 =
 * Fixed: Bug where login page was sometimes not being redirect to from WP-Admin